 If you’re like many Canadians, you might have heard the myth that any check on your credit score will somehow lower it.
 This is NOT true.
 To understand how this whole myth got perpetuated, you need to know that when a person checks their own score (or in this case, when Borrowell does it on your behalf) it is commonly referred to as a “soft check”.
 This “soft check” is in relation to a “hard check” – when a business examines your creditworthiness as part of a purchasing or loan process.
 The idea is that credit bureaus try not to punish people for simply sneaking a peek at their own credit history, but still retain the ability to get a bit nervous if you’re attempting to rack up a lot of debt (or access to credit) in a hurry.

-If you’re like me and have an endless to-do list, checking in on your credit score might constantly get shifted to the backburner.
+If you’re like me and have an endless to-do list, checking in on your credit score might constantly get shifted to the back burner.
 While you may be able to get away with this for a while, it could really come back to bite you when you make a major purchase that requires a credit check.
 Several surveys over the last few years have concluded that roughly half of Canadians have never checked their credit score, while perhaps 1-in-10 check it yearly.
-Consistently knowing what you’re credit score is helps prevent fraud and any nasty surprises when you go to make a major purchase such as a house or car.
+It’s worthwhile to learn what is a good credit score in Canada and find out what your credit score is to help prevent fraud and any nasty surprises when you apply for a loan for a major purchase, such as a house or car.

 “In talking to consumers everyday, we came to realize that many Canadians don’t know their current credit score, or how to improve it,” said Andrew Graham, the CEO of Borrowell in a recent press release, “By providing Canadians with their scores and educational resources on how to improve them, Canadians will have better options when it comes to accessing credit.”